 Alternatively, if you think your child may have SEND please speak to their class teacher in the first instance, and if appropriate you may be asked to meet with the school SENDCo.

-Further information on Hevingham and Marsham Primary School Partnership and Hevingham Under 5's approach to SEND are detailed in the SEND policy, which can also be found on the website.
+Further information on Hevingham Primary School and Hevingham Under 5's approach to SEND are detailed in the SEND policy, which can also be found on the school website.

 Our Approach to teaching learners with SEND